My Story

 Elia documented the harrowing disasters on Mt.
 Everest in 2014, 2015, and 2019, capturing stories of survival and resilience in some of the most challenging conditions on Earth.
 In 2023, he once again found himself on the mountain during its deadliest season in history, witnessing the loss of 18 climbers while continuing to film under extreme pressure.
 His compelling imagery has been featured by major global networks, including National Geographic, Discovery, ESPN, Netflix, and the BBC.

-Inspiring Others: PROFESSIONAL SPEAKER
+Inspiring Others: Professional Speaker

 Drawing from his journey as an adventure filmmaker, he weaves breathtaking visuals from his expeditions with relatable stories and actionable insights.
 From students and educators to corporate leaders, Elia offers fresh perspectives on peak performance, resilience, leadership, and overcoming challenges.
 With over a decade of experience and a reputation for sparking meaningful change, his talks leave a lasting impression on every audience.

-LEADING OTHERS: Transformative Guide
+Leading Others: Transformative Guide

 Two decades in the world’s harshest environments gave Elia a front-row seat to trauma, loss, and the strength required to rebuild.
 Witnessing human suffering and resilience up close ignited a commitment to develop the skills needed to support others in their own healing.
 He has since trained extensively in mind body integration, high performance coaching, and Conscious Connected Breathwork, and studied deeply under developmental therapist Duey Freeman, building competency in attachment theory, polyvagal theory, and Gestalt methodologies.